Rishabh0523/DevOps/Day - 6 ( Linux and Shell Scripting )/README.md

 ● touch : We can just create the file .
 ● vi : We cn create a file as well as we can write inside this file .
 ● rm -r : remove the directory .
-● free -g : To know about what is the memory of our server .
+● free -g : To know about what is the Memory of our server .
 ● nproc : To know about No of cpu
 ● df -h : To know disk size .
 ● top : To know about complete info of cpu , size and storage .